 Our teacher is Miss Tustin firstname.lastname@example.org and our teaching assistant is Mrs Furness.

-We hope that you have had a good Summer holiday and that the children are rested and ready to learn!
+We hope that you have had a good Christmas holiday and that the children are rested and ready to learn!

 Weekly Learning Letters

 - Year 3 Learning Letter 01 15 09 17 (0.17 MB)